jsasisekaran/Sentiment-Analysis/README.md

         las = 2,
         col = rainbow(50))

-#This creates a word cloud of frequent terms in the twitter data.
+#This creates a word cloud of frequent words in the twitter data.

 library(wordcloud)
 w <- sort(rowSums(tdm), decreasing = TRUE)